Myash21/Customer-support-AI-companion/README.md

 - **ChromaDB persistence**
   - **Decision**: On-disk persistence for reusability across runs
   - **Trade-off**: Local disk usage; enables quick startup and reproducibility
+  - **Note**: On Streamlit Cloud, local storage is ephemeral and may reset on redeploys; use an external vector DB for durable persistence

 ### Vector Database Choice: ChromaDB vs Alternatives